prometheus-net/prometheus-net/README.md

 Exemplars are only present if the metrics are being scraped by an OpenMetrics-capable client.
 For development purposes, you can force the library to use the OpenMetrics exposition format by adding `?accept=application/openmetrics-text` to the `/metrics` URL.
 The Prometheus database automatically negotiates OpenMetrics support when scraping metrics - you do not need to take any special action in production scenarios.

+> **Warning**
+> Exemplars are limited to 128 bytes - they are meant to contain IDs for cross-referencing with trace databases, not as a replacement for trace databases.

 See also, [Sample.Console.Exemplars](Sample.Console.Exemplars/Program.cs).

 # When are metrics published?